Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

 \subsubsection{Localization capability}

-The distribution of sky localization using a single ET is shown in Figure \ref{fig:area_cummu}.
+The distribution of sky localization using a single ET is shown in Fig. \ref{fig:area_cummu}.
 The sources are assumed to be distributed uniformly in comoving volume.
 It shows the cumulative distribution of area of $90\%$ probability, $A_{90}$ of the sky localization.
 The two dashed lines in this figure denote the 50\% and 90\% cumulative probability.
-100\% of the analysed sources distributed uniformly in comoving volume, are localized within $\sim 2.92 \times 10^4$ sq degrees which is $\sim 71\%$ of the whole sky.
-90\% of the analysed sources are localized within $\sim 2.59 \times 10^4$ and 50\% are within $\sim 2.28 \times 10^4$ sq degrees.
-In the best case we see that using this method of analysing the long duration signal, single ET in triangular configuration can constrain the localization area for 90\% probability region of $(\delta, \alpha)$ to a minimum value of 8.96 sq degrees, for $\rho_{eff} = 110.64$, but only 0.08\% of binaries can be localised within 500 sq degrees.
+100\% of the analyzed sources distributed uniformly in comoving volume, are localized within $\sim 2.90 \times 10^4$ square degrees which is $\sim 70\%$ of the whole sky.
+90\% of the analyzed sources are localized within $\sim 2.55 \times 10^4$ square degrees and 50\% are within $\sim 2.23 \times 10^4$ square degrees.
+For the best case, we see that using this method of analyzing the long-duration signal, single ET in triangular configuration can constrain the localization area for 90\% probability region of $(\delta, \alpha)$ to a minimum value of 7.68 square degrees, for $\rho_{eff} = 184.59$, but only $\approx 1\%$ of binaries can be localized within 800 square degrees.

-The dependence of sky localization on the effective SNR is shown in Figure \ref{fig:area_rho_inc}.
-It shows that for the sources which have inclination $\iota < 70^{\circ}$, the area of sky localization decreases exponentially with the effective SNR, while only a small fraction of sources having $\iota > 70^{\circ}$ are detectable.
-Given the low SNR values, the sources with $\iota > 70^{\circ}$ are poorly localised.
-No such dependence of sky localisation on angle of declination, right ascension or angle of polarisation $\delta, \alpha, \psi$ was seen.
-Figure \ref{fig:area_red_inc} and \ref{fig:area_red_chm} show that in the mass range of the detected population, irrespective of value of the inclination angle and the chirp mass, only the sources located at $z \lesssim 0.15$ can be localized within a 90\% credible region of 1000 sq degrees.
+The dependence of sky localization on the effective SNR is shown in Fig. \ref{fig:area_rho_inc}.
+It shows that for the sources which have inclination $\iota < 70^{\circ}$ or $\iota> 110^{\circ}$, the area of sky localization decreases exponentially with the effective SNR, while only a small fraction of sources having $ 70^{\circ}< \iota < 110^{\circ}$ are detectable.
+We investigated different cutoffs in the inclination angle and found that given the low SNR values, the sources with $ 70^{\circ}< \iota < 110^{\circ}$ have much poorer localization.
+No such dependence of sky localization on angle of declination, right ascension, or angle of polarization $\delta, \alpha, \psi$ was seen.
+Figure \ref{fig:area_red_inc} and \ref{fig:area_red_chm} show that in the mass range of the detected population, irrespective of value of the inclination angle and the chirp mass, only the sources located at $z \lesssim 0.15$ can be localized within a 90\% credible region of 1000 square degrees.